microsoft/devhome/README.md

 ### Machine configuration

 The machine configuration tool utilizes the Dev Home GitHub Extension but isn't required to clone and install apps.
-The app installation tool is powered by Winget.
+The app installation tool is powered by WinGet.

 #### Popular apps